manuelesimi/DispatcherSuite/kafka-service/README.md

 ## Quick Start
 1. Prerequisites:
-a running Apache Kafka instance
+a running Apache Kafka instance or a Microsoft EventHubs service on the cloud .
-.
 If none is available, you can  follow these [instructions](APACHE_KAFKA.md) to set up a Kafka instance on your machine.

 2. Prepare the [configuration](CONFIGURATION.md) file.